rxi/microui/doc/usage.md

 of which are focused, hovered, etc. These are generated either from the pointer passed to the function (eg. for treenodes, checkboxes, textboxes and sliders), or the string/icon passed to the function (eg. buttons).
-An issue arrises then if you have several buttons in a window or panel that use the same label.
+An issue arises then if you have several buttons in a window or panel that use the same label.
 The `mu_push_id()` and `mu_pop_id()` functions are provided for such situations, allowing you to push additional data that will be mixed into the unique ID: